-PHMSA is publishing this notice to solicit public comments on a request for a special permit renewal and the addition of special permit segments received from the Columbia Gas Transmission, L.L.C.
-(TCO).
+PHMSA is publishing this notice to solicit public comments on a request for special permit received from the Columbia Gas Transmission, LLC (TCO).
 The special permit request is seeking relief from compliance with certain requirements in the Federal pipeline safety regulations.
 At the conclusion of the 30-day comment period, PHMSA will review the comments received from this notice as part of its evaluation to grant or deny the special permit request.

 Comments should reference the docket number for this specific special permit request and may be submitted in the following ways:

 E-Gov Website: http://www.Regulations.gov.
 This site allows the public to enter comments on any Federal Register notice issued by any agency.